 The other thing I like about living here is that there are people here from all over the place.
 I am a rare thing.
 I was born here.
 Most people who live here came from somewhere else.
 That means you get to meet a lot of people from a lot of different places.
 I think that’s cool.
 I already told you I don’t have a lot of close friends, but I talk to people easily.
 Mom says I’ve never met a stranger.
 I’ll talk to just about anyone.
 That can be a problem when you are a kid.
 It makes my mother worry a lot.

 One person who is not from here is Molly.
 She was born in Scotland.
 It wasn’t long after she came along that her parents split up.
-They moved here when Molly was just a toddler, so she remembers nothing about living in Scotland, but she goes back there sometimes in the summer for a week or so to visit her grandparents.
+She and her mother moved here when Molly was just a toddler, so she remembers nothing about living in Scotland, but she goes back there sometimes in the summer for a week or so to visit her grandparents.
 They’ve visited over here a few times as well.
 I love to talk to them.
 They have an accent that never fails to amuse me.
 I get a hoot out of them saying “house”.
 It comes out like “hoose”.
 Molly’s grandpa might say something like, “Eddie, you really have a nice hoose here.”
 Hysterical.
 Molly’s mother has a little bit of that accent also, but hers has kind of faded over the years she’s been living here.
 It’s not as pronounced.

 I guess that kind of thing happens.
 You just blend in wherever you live.
 There was this kid named Ricky White I knew in second grade.
 He moved here from Tennessee.
 He had a thick southern accent when I first met him.
 A lot of kids poked fun at him for saying his last name.
 He didn’t say the vowel sound the way most of the people around here do.
 It sounded a little like he was saying, “what.”
 It wasn’t exactly like that, but sort of.
 After about a month or two, Ricky consciously adjusted his accent.
 I could tell it was an effort for him, but people stopped picking on him.
 It kind of bothered me.
 I never told Ricky about how I thought it was wrong to change something like that about yourself just because of some stupid bully.
 I should have.
 I put it off until it was too late.
 He moved away only about a year later.
 I’m not sure why.
 I think his dad got a different job or something.
 Anyway, I still think I should have had Ricky’s back about that whole thing.
 Even though Molly’s grandparents’ accent is amusing to me, I never joke about it.
 If I visited Scotland, people there might think I pronounce “house” funny, just like I think Molly’s granddad does.